Clarksboro, New Jersey

 Clarksboro is an unincorporated community and historic area located in the municipality of East Greenwich Township in Gloucester County, in the U.S. state of New Jersey.

+Transportation

+The Swedesboro Railroad built its line from Woodbury to Swedesboro through the town, opening in October 1869 under lease to the West Jersey Railroad.
+It is still operated for freight traffic by the Southern Railroad of New Jersey.

 Education

 East Greenwich Township School District serves grades K-6 with students in 7-12 served by Kingsway Regional School District.

 Guardian Angels Regional School is a K-8 school that operates under the auspices of the Roman Catholic Diocese of Camden.
 Its PreK-3 campus is in Gibbstown while its 4-8 campus is in Paulsboro.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Clarksboro include: